MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 M8
 ```

-For those mad enough to build flood coolant into a DIY CNC machine, `M8` enables pressurised flood coolant on the GPIO output associated by the operator during the configuration wizard.
+For those mad enough to build flood coolant into a DIY CNC machine, `M8` enables pressurized flood coolant on the GPIO output set by the operator during the configuration wizard.

 ### `M9` - CONTROL ALL COOLANTS